How to track business expenses: a complete guide for 2026

 For most small businesses, software pays for itself through time savings and fewer missed deductions.

-Follow these steps to set up an expense tracking system that keeps your finances organized.
+Here's how to set up an expense tracking system that keeps your finances organized, step by step.

 - Separate business and personal expenses: Open a dedicated business bank account and credit card.
 This makes tracking simpler and keeps your records clean for tax time.